dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

   ush/run_metplus.py -c param/use_cases/model_applications/convection_allowing_models/GirdStat_fcstFV3_obsGOES_BrightnessTempDmap.conf -c Tutorial_system.conf

 So here the use case is running.
-It will go through four calls to GRID_STAT.
-One for each of the two forecast lead times and Ensemble members.
+It will go through four calls to grid_stat, one for each of the two forecast lead times and Ensemble members.
 And the METplus run has now finished successfully!
 So let's take a look at the output to be sure that we have what is expected.
 We will first go back to the
 `Use Case <https://metplus.readthedocs.io/en/develop/generated/model_applications/convection_allowing_models/GridStat_fcstFV3_obsGOES_BrightnessTempDmap.html#expected-output>`_ documentation.

 Scrolling down to the expected output, we can see that the expected output is 12 files.
-The first six are for the core_lsm1 Ensemble member and the second six are for the core_mp1 member.
-Each member contains two valid times, 01 UTC and 02 UTC valid on May 21st 2019.
-There are three files for each Ensemble member in valid time.
+The first six are for the core_lsm1 ensemble member and the second six are for the core_mp1 member.
+Each member contains two valid times, 01 UTC and 02 UTC valid on May 21, 2019.
+There are three files for each Ensemble member and valid time.
 The file ending in dmap.txt and .stat contain the distance map output line.
 We have two files here because we set the dmap flag to BOTH.
-The file with pairs.nc at the end contains Gridded output including the distance map.
+The file with pairs.nc at the end contains Gridded output including the distance maps.

 So if we go back to our METplus run, we can first take a look at the log output to find our output directory.